LeoAndGit/Soft_Robot_Controller/README.md

 ---------------------------
 This board is a four layer PCB.
 It needs both USB (for 3.3V power) and a 24V power adapter(GST60A24-P1J).

 Use this board is really simple.
 Built in CH340 USB to serial converter makes it possible to program your STM controller without any other device.
-To uplode new program, just change the switch on left side to BOOT mode and use serial in Arduino IDE.
-Or just use AT command to control it.
+To upload new program, just change the switch on left side to BOOT mode and use serial in Arduino IDE.
+Or just use AT commands to control it.

 ***************************